Azure-Samples/mysql-database-samples/polls-database/readme.md

 # Polls database Schema

 With this schema you can now start building an application in any languages of your choice to create a simple polls applications.
+Note that this script only has schema for a simple poll application.

 ## Tables in this schema